 - Encourage a communicative culture so that information is transparent and everyone is kept in the loop.

 When creating the strategy, remember to include your team.
-Sharing the ability to contribute ideas and opinions towards the team’s overall purpose is a good start to achieving effective team management.
+Sharing the ability to contribute ideas and opinions toward the team’s overall purpose is a good start to achieving effective team management.
 It will make your team members feel valued and that their position within the team is appreciated.

-Your job as a team leader is to not only ensure your team meet their goals and objectives within the required criteria and time-frame, but to also ensure that you’re accommodating the needs of the different individuals involved so that they can do the best job that they can.
+Your job as a team leader is to not only ensure your team meet their goals and objectives within the required criteria and time frame but to also ensure that you’re accommodating the needs of the different individuals involved so that they can do the best job that they can.
 It can be a tough gig, so to help make things a little easier, here are 7 tips that can help you to improve your team management skills: